rayantakka/rayantakka/index.markdown

 									<h4>Apr 2022 - Aug 2022, Paris, France</h4>
 									<p>
 										<ul>
-											<li> 5-month internship in the QIS Lab OF BNP Paribas CIB, in charge of the development of quantitative investment strategies.
+											<li> 5-month internship in the QIS team OF BNP Paribas CIB, in charge of the development of quantitative investment strategies.
-Main Tasks : development of new intraday strategies and analysis tools, quantitative analysis of high frequency data to identify optimal solutions.</li>
+Main Tasks : Research, implementation, backtesting and optimization of Multi-Asset Systematic Strategies, quantitative analysis of high frequency data to identify optimal solutions.</li>
 										</ul>
 									</p>